-The good news is you don’t have to continue to sleep in misery.
+The good news is that you don’t have to continue to sleep in misery!
 There may not be a simple cure for asthma or allergies, but there are some simple things you can do to remove allergens from your environment.
-The more allergens you can eliminate, the fewer symptoms you’ll have to deal with.
-And since you spend so much time in your bedroom, it really pays to make it an allergy-free zone.
+The more of these that you can eliminate, the fewer symptoms you’ll have to deal with.
+And, since you spend so much time in your bedroom, it really pays to make it an allergy-free zone.

 What causes allergies?